lycvlearn/ST/README.md

 </div>
 ```
 </details>

-:point_up:  Click to show the code for the four different modulating techniques.
+:point_up_2:  Click to show the code for the four different modulating techniques.
 Below, we provide the experimental results of the four modulators: